To PepsiCo:

 PepsiCo works with these groups because they represent the food and beverage industry and the business community on issues that are critical to PepsiCo’s business and its stakeholders.
 Importantly, such organizations help develop consensus among varied interests.

 PepsiCo annually reviews the benefits and challenges from membership in our major trade associations.
-In addition, our trade associations are required to obtain specific consent from PepsiCo to use PepsiCo’s dues or similar payments for the funding of exceptional political expenditures beyond regular dues and business matters.
-PepsiCo specifically directs in writing each of its primary trade associations to use PepsiCo dues for general operating expenses and other routine activities, which includes lobbying executive and legislative bodies and not to apply PepsiCo dues to any political event or election related activity without a specific approval from PepsiCo.
+In addition, PepsiCo's trade associations are required to obtain specific consent from the company to use its dues or similar payments for the funding of exceptional political expenditures beyond regular dues and business matters.
+PepsiCo specifically directs in writing each of its primary trade associations to use PepsiCo dues for general operating expenses and other routine activities, which includes lobbying executive and legislative bodies, and not to apply PepsiCo dues to any political event or election-related activity without a specific approval from PepsiCo.

 We disclose our contributions to trade associations and policy groups of which PepsiCo is a member.
-Starting in 2022, the document reflects our global memberships and may be downloaded here.
+A list of our global trade association and policy group memberships may be downloaded here.

 Lobbying practices related to climate change